 The developer must maintain the road and drainage works for a defects liability period of six months from the date of registration of the final plan of subdivision.

 G2 Future Development

 No consent is given or implied for any future development on the subject land.
+Any future development, not part of this consent, requires separate development approval.

 G3 Subdivision - Landscape/Street Tree Maintenance Period